potassco/asprilo/docs/specification.md

 # Domain A: The General Problem<a id="cid-b0f981f8-3202-42c0-a46e-aa6f1a52629b"></a>

-ASPRILO's benchmark scenario is inspired by intra-logistics and warehouse automation systems based on multiple mobile robots and shelves.
+asprilo's benchmark scenario is inspired by intra-logistics and warehouse automation systems based on multiple mobile robots and shelves.
 Its main goal is order fulfilment in a warehouse, i.e., order picking and sortation for a given set of product orders.
 Specifically, the warehouse floor is laid out as a 2-dimensional grid.
 Products are stored in shelves, each located in a single grid